 Source: Home Sausage Making by Charles G. Reavis (Storey Books).

-- 1/4 cup onion (very finely minced)
+- 1/4 cup very finely minced onion

 - 1 small clove garlic (finely chopped)

-- 1 tsp. finely ground coriander
+- 1 teaspoon finely ground coriander

-- 1/4 tsp. dried marjoram
+- 1/4 teaspoon dried marjoram

-- 1/4 tsp. ground mace
+- 1/4 teaspoon ground mace

-- 1/2 tsp. ground mustard seed
+- 1/2 teaspoon ground mustard seed

-- 1 tsp. sweet paprika
+- 1 teaspoon sweet paprika

-- 1tsp. freshly fine ground white pepper
+- 1 teaspoon freshly fine ground white pepper

 - 1 egg white

-- 1 1/2 tsp. sugar
+- 1 1/2 teaspoons sugar

 - 1/4 cup milk

-Preparing the Casing
+Prepare the Casing

-Snip off about 4 feet of casing.
-(If that's more than you need, you can always repack them in salt and use them later.)
 Rinse the casing under cool running water to remove the salt.
 Place it in a bowl of cool water and soak it for 30 minutes.